 The email shattered the spell she’d been under.
 She couldn’t stop thinking about her lover’s wife, and even looked up photos of him and her on social media.
 “Looking at her face, I felt like the most horrible human,” Ava says.
 “I was doing the same thing to someone else that had been done to me.
 I thought, If she finds out, her world is going to end just like mine did.”
 Not long after getting the email, she called to end things with her lover.
 Six months after that, she left her husband.

 Ava believes this email changed the course of her entire life.
-And in fact, many people who’ve strayed say that, similarly, they can point to one specific event that made them realise that they wanted to stop, says Moraya Seeger DeGeare, MA, LMFT, co-owner of BFF Therapy.
+And in fact, many people who’ve strayed say that, similarly, they can point to one specific event that made them realize that they wanted to stop, says Moraya Seeger DeGeare, MA, LMFT, co-owner of BFF Therapy.
 “I think it’s many series of events that can lead up to someone deciding to stop cheating, but often it is a specific moment of clarity or moment of higher functioning that we pinpoint as the pivotal change,” explains DeGeare.

-That pivotal event may be getting caught, but Tammy Nelson, PhD, a sex and relationship expert and author of When You’re the One Who Cheats, says that affairs often end when they either serve their purpose — for example, when they get you out of an unhappy marriage or scratch a sexual itch — or when a person realises that they’re not serving any purpose.
+That pivotal event may be getting caught, but Tammy Nelson, PhD, a sex and relationship expert and author of When You’re the One Who Cheats, says that affairs often end when they either serve their purpose — for example, when they get you out of an unhappy marriage or scratch a sexual itch — or when a person realizes that they’re not serving any purpose.

 But figuring out what happens next can be complicated.
 No matter how a person decides to get out of an affair — by breaking up with the lover, or the primary partner, or both; by coming clean about the infidelity, or by keeping it a secret — after ending things or just deciding they want to end things in the future, many people benefit from looking at why they crossed a boundary in their relationship or with themselves in the first place.